Aaron Heller

 Chris Gay

 Chris Gay is a Captain in North Charleston Fire Department (NCFD) who has the pleasure of currently riding the Engine.
 He started his fire service career in the City of Greer Fire Department in 2002.
-Once he turned 18 he join the NCFD in 2004 and has not looked back since.
+At the age of 18 he join the NCFD in 2004 and has not looked back since.
 He enjoys being 1st due to fires and a good stretch.
 His passions in the fire service include Engine Company Operations, Fire Fighter Rescue and teaching Recruit schools in his department.
-Chris is always looking to improve his skills by learning from everyone he encounters and loves to share the gospel of Fire Service Brotherhood!!
+Chris is a founding member and past president of the Charleston Metro FOOLS.

 Sean Golden